-During the second quarter of 2022, the Company issued 127,751 shares of the Company's common stock to B. Riley Principal Capital, LLC ("B. Riley") as consideration for its irrevocable commitment to purchase shares of the Company's common stock from time to time under the Common Stock Purchase Agreement (the "Agreement"), dated April 14, 2022, and, thereafter sold an aggregate of 310,815 shares of common stock to B. Riley under the Agreement.
-These shares were issued and sold by the Company to B. Riley in reliance upon the exemptions from the registration requirements of the Securities Act of 1933, as amended, and Rule 506(b) of Regulation D promulgated thereunder.
+During the three months ended September 30, 2022, the Company sold 598,854 shares of the Company's common stock to B. Riley Principal Capital, LLC ("B. Riley") under the Common Stock Purchase Agreement (the "Agreement"), dated April 14, 2022.
+These shares were issued and sold by the Company to B. Riley in reliance upon the exemptions from the registration requirements of the Securities Act of 1933, as amended, afforded by Section 4(a)(2) of the Securities Act of 1933, as amended, and Rule 506(b) of Regulation D promulgated thereunder.